|

 are called transfinite ordinals.

-They are more complicated than cardinals.
+They're more intricate than cardinals.

-we may start with the following remark:
+Following von Neumann, we may start with the following remark:

 A natural integer may be represented by